astronexus/ATHYG-Database/README.md

 ### Download Format

+#### Full Catalog (data/athyg_v22-*.csv)

 The full catalog, even when compressed, is too large for simple hosting in this repository.
 It is currently split into 2 components, which should be downloaded, uncompressed, and concatenated, e.g. (Linux command for version 2.2):

 `cat athyg_v22-1.csv athyg_v22-2.csv > athyg_v22.csv`

 The full CSV can then be imported into the database tool of your choosing.

+#### Subset files (data/subsets)

+Several smaller subset files are available if the full catalog is still too large.
+One of these, the "HYGLike" subset, is designed to have a similar schema to the HYG Database and be a drop-in replacement for it in many applications.
+The other subset files are simle extracts from the main AT-HYG that have a lower (brighter) magnitude cutoff for most stars.

+See data/subsets/README.md for more details about these files.

 ### Current Version:

-The current version of AT-HYG is version v2.2 (v2/athyg_v22-*.csv.gz).
+The current version of AT-HYG is version v2.2 (data/athyg_v22-*.csv.gz).

 #### Changes from version 2.1: